 Of course no matter how healthy you are, you still may need some health services from time to time.
 Fortunately, we have found the health infrastructure here to be excellent for our needs.

 First, let’s do a quick review of the options available.
 Ecuador has a public healthcare plan that expats can participate in after paying into the system for only three months.
-The cost is about $80 a month for a couple, and entitles you to use any of the doctors, clinics and hospitals that are part of the IESS (Instituto Ecuadoriano de Securidad Social) program.
+It entitles you to use any of the doctors, clinics and hospitals that are part of the IESS (Instituto Ecuadoriano de Securidad Social) program.
 This is the least expensive option.

 You could also purchase health insurance from a private carrier, and there are several to choose from.
 Prices range anywhere from $200 a month per person, depending on your choice of coverage, deductible, and so on.
 If you are over 65 when you sign up, you may have limited options or need to pay higher premiums.